 This surgical technique allows both men and women to achieve nearly normal continence.
 Men who have nerve-sparing bladder removal and a neobladder can continue to have normal erections and urinate through their penis.
 Women also experience more comfortable sexual intercourse with a neobladder.

-Neobladders are only appropriate for certain patients when the chances of recurrence are low and in the absence of other certain chronic conditions.
+Neobladders are only appropriate for certain patients when the chances of recurrence are low and in the absence of certain other chronic conditions.

 After surgery, some patients are given chemotherapy to lessen the chances the cancer will come back.